PX4/PX4-user_guide/en/concept/flight_modes.md

 # Flight Modes (Developers)

 _Flight Modes_ define how the autopilot responds to user input and controls vehicle movement.
 They are loosely grouped into _manual_, _assisted_ and _auto_ modes, based on the level/type of control provided by the autopilot.
 The pilot transitions between flight modes using switches on the remote control or with a ground control station.

-Not all flight modes are available on all vehicle types, and some modes behave differently on different vehicle types (as described below).
+Not all flight modes are available (or makes sense), on all vehicle types, and some modes behave differently on different vehicle types.
-Finally, some flight modes make sense only under specific pre-flight and in-flight conditions (e.g. GPS lock).
-The system will not allow transitions to those modes until the right conditions are met.

-The sections below provide an overview of the modes, followed by a [flight mode evaluation diagram](#flight-mode-evaluation-diagram) that shows the conditions under which PX4 will transition into a new mode.

-::: info
+## PX4 Flight Modes

 User-facing flight mode documentation can be found in:

 - [Flight Modes (Multicopter)](../flight_modes_mc/index.md)